jorjuarez/sudden-network-slowdown/README.md

 # Threat Hunt: Sudden Network Slowdown

 ### Executive Summary
-A proactive threat hunt was initiated in response to network slowdown reports.
-The investigation traced the source to a host (`nemwindows10`) executing an unauthorized port scan via a PowerShell script.
-The host was immediately contained using Microsoft Defender for Endpoint, and strategic recommendations were developed to harden PowerShell security and improve detection capabilities across the enterprise.
+In this project, we investigated a significant network slowdown affecting older devices on the corporate network.
+After ruling out a DDoS attack, the hunt focused internally and traced the source to a single host (`nemwindows10`) running an unauthorized port scan via a PowerShell script.
+The device was immediately contained, and we developed new security recommendations to prevent similar incidents in the future.

 ---

 ### Phase 1: Preparation & Hypothesis

-* **Goal:** Investigate the root cause of a significant network performance degradation affecting the `10.0.0.0/16` network.
+* **Goal:** Investigate the root cause of a significant network performance degradation affecting the (`10.0.0.0/16`) network.
 After ruling out external DDoS attacks, the security team suspected an internal issue.
 * **Hypothesis:** Based on threat intelligence, a likely cause was an internal host either being used for lateral reconnaissance (port scanning) or consuming excessive bandwidth through unauthorized software.

 ---